hoangthangta/ThangKAN/README.md

 This repo is for using KANs in text classification problems over GLUE datasets (WNLI, RTE, COLA, MRPC, etc).
+Our paper will be published in arXiv soon.

 # Requirements
 * Python >= 3.9